 Basic Sweater is a great choice.

 When the temperature drops even further, your dog needs a heavier sweater.
-He'll stay warm and dry in a Back to Basics Sweater.
+He'll stay warm and dry in a Kodiak Coat.

-Click here to see all of our jackets and sweaters.
+Click here to see all of our jackets, sweaters, and dog clothing.

 Remember the pain of walking across hot sand at the beach?
 Your dog faces situations like this all the time on sizzling summer sidewalks.
 Winter is no kinder to his paws, especially if he must wade through snow or walk across ice.
 Boots provide excellent protection from these extremes, and can also be a good idea if you walk your dog regularly on hard, abrasive pavement, or off-road where he might encounter glass, thorns, or other hazards.
 Leather soled